betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 * An all-software simulator (also known as the *all-digital* simulator) of *just* the AGC itself implemented in MAC Fortran on MIT mainframes which ran at 10% speed.
-* A hybrid simulator using a real AGC together a rope core simulator and a software simulation of all other GN&C components the latter requiring two massive machine rooms in the second and third stores of the test facility.
+* A hybrid simulator using a real AGC together with a rope core simulator and a software simulation of all other GN&C components the latter requiring two massive machine rooms in the second and third stores of the test facility.
 * System test labs using a real AGC and real key GN&C sub-systems.
 There were multiple of